devopness/devopness/docs/pipelines/remove-pipeline.md

 1. In the list of pipelines find the pipeline you want to remove and click `DETAILS`
 1. On the upper-right corner of the pipeline details view details click `...`
 1. Use the drop-down menu to choose `REMOVE`
-1. Follow the instructions in the delete form then click `REMOVE`
+1. Follow the instructions in the remove form then click `REMOVE`